SyafaHadyan/learn/src/Note/Arsitektur dan Organisasi Komputer/Bab 2.md

 - Simulation modeling

 Workstations now support sophisticated engineering and scientific applications, while powerful servers handle transaction and database processing for businesses, replacing old mainframe centers.
 Cloud service providers also use high-performance servers for high-volume applications.
 Interestingly, the basic building blocks of modern computers are similar to those from over 50 years ago, but the techniques to maximize performance have become more sophisticated.

+## Microprocessor Speed

+What gives Intel x86 processors or IBM mainframe computers such power is the relentless pursuit of speed by processor chip manufacturers.
+The evolution of these machines continues to bear out Moore's law.